Mingalingalou/C-Sharp-Experient/README.md

         - Data to be input manually by user.
     - Add up total wins
     - Podium placement
-    - Save and export data in a file?
+    - Save and export data into a file?
 Spreadsheet?
 Database?

 ### Completed stages